 Bridging The Justice Gap | Closing The Jobs Gap

-A national social enterprise fellowship program for young attorneys
+A national social enterprise fellowship program for new attorneys

-Civic Legal Corps was recently selected as a semi-finalist for the prestigious Echoing Green Global Fellowship!
+Civic Legal Corps was recently selected as a two-time semi-finalist for the prestigious Echoing Green Global Fellowship!
 We're equally honored to have received a two-year grant from Peter and Jennifer Buffett's NoVo Foundation, generous financial support from the Terry and Suzan Kramer Family Foundation, Rosen Bien Galvan & Grunfeld LLP, the Roy and Niuta Titus Foundation, as well as contributions from numerous individual donors.
-We look forward to partnering with these innovative organizations and individuals to make justice accessible for low and moderate income Americans!

-Additionally, CLC is deeply honored to have received the support of Harvard Law School Dean Martha L. Minow, U.S. Supreme Court Justice Sandra Day O'Connor (Ret.) and other leaders in the law, innovation, and social entrepreneurship who have expressed interest in and admiration for our work.
+Additionally, CLC is grateful to have the support of Harvard Law School Dean Martha L. Minow, U.S. Supreme Court Justice Sandra Day O'Connor (Ret.) and other leaders in the law, innovation, and social entrepreneurship who have expressed interest in and admiration for our work.

 Learn more about our unique fellowship program here and make a tax-deductible donation to support our progress!
 And be sure to check out CLC on Facebook, Twitter, Google+, and YouTube and read about our recent press mentions and speaking engagements.
 Sign up below to stay in touch as our work gets off the ground.